siberianfox/g2wiki/g2-in-Studio6.md

 </pre>

 ## Using the Atmel SAM-ICE Debugger
 The SAM-ICE (SAM In Circuit Emulator) is only officially supported programmer/debugger for the SAM3X8E under Studio6.
 It's a rebranded Segger J-Link, which is really a very nice unit, and the worth the $100, easy.
+Supposedly there are cheaper alternatives out like clones and some others, but I haven't tested these.
+Her's a useful [Arduino forum post about this](http://arduino.cc/forum/index.php?topic=134907).

 FYI: I use a VMware Windows XP image under OSX, so some instructions are applicable to my setup and can be ignored if they don't apply to you.